 As a result of our 2022 and 2023 Restructuring Plans, we decided to seek a sublease for all of our leased spaces on Third Street and Mission Bay Blvd.
-South.
+South (the Third Street Facility and the Mission Bay Facility, respectively).
 Accordingly, we evaluate each space for impairment when management decides to sublease the respective space and at each reporting date thereafter, as facts and circumstances change.
 The significant assumptions in our impairment analysis relate to sublease income, including the length of time to enter into a sublease, sublease rental payments, free rent periods, tenant improvement allowances and broker commissions.
 When available, we use sublease negotiations or agreements, but in the absence of such information, we develop our own subjective estimates based on current real estate trends and market conditions.
 Accordingly, our estimates are subject to significant risk, and the terms of sublease agreements, if any, and the resulting amount and timing of sublease income, if ever realized, may be materially different than our estimates.

 As part of our evaluation of each sublease space, we separately compare the estimated undiscounted sublease income, as described above, for each sublease to the net book value of the related long-term assets, which include right-of-use assets and certain property, plant and equipment, primarily for leasehold improvements (collectively, sublease assets).
 If such sublease income exceeds the net book value of the sublease assets, we do not record an impairment charge.
-Otherwise, we record an impairment charge by reducing the net book value of the sublease assets to their estimated fair value, which we determined by discounting the estimated sublease income using the estimated borrowing rate of a market participant subtenant, which we estimated to be 7.9%, for the three months ended March 31, 2023.
+Otherwise, we record an impairment charge by reducing the net book value of the sublease assets to their estimated fair value, which we determined by discounting the estimated sublease income using the estimated borrowing rate of a market participant subtenant.

-During the three months ended March 31, 2023, we recorded an impairment charge for our remaining office and laboratory leased space in our Mission Bay Blvd.
-South facility which we decided to sublease under the 2023 Restructuring Plan.
-We also recorded impairment charges for certain excess laboratory equipment which we subsequently sold in 2023.
+During the three months ended March 31, 2023, we recorded an initial impairment charge of \$11.5 million for our remaining office and laboratory leased space in our Mission Bay Facility, when we initially decided to sublease the space under the 2023 Restructuring Plan.
+We also recorded an additional impairment charge of \$1.7 million for certain excess laboratory equipment which we subsequently sold in 2023.
+As the life sciences lease market has continued to deteriorate in the San Francisco Bay Area, we recorded additional non-cash impairment charges of \$9.1 million in the three months ended September 30, 2023, and \$3.9 million in the three months ended June 30, 2024, for this space.